ebi-ait/hca-ebi-wrangler-central/.github/ISSUE_TEMPLATE/general_task.md

 ---
-name: New general task
+name: New operations task
-about: Create a ticket for a general wrangler task.
+about: Create a ticket for a general wrangler operations task.
 title: ''
-labels: task
+labels: operations
 assignees: ''

 ---